-Successful lookup is called Cache Hit, and date is transferred to the registers at maximum speed.
+Successful lookup is called Cache Hit, and the data item is transferred to the registers at maximum speed.

 Cache Miss:

 - · data not available in cache

 - · needs to be loaded from main memory

 - results in a miss penalty (Cache Latency)

 Hit ratio: percentage of memory accesses satisfied by the cache ($\approx 80-90\%$).